disneystreaming/smithy4s/modules/docs/src/03-protocols/02-simple-rest-json/03-client.md

 Notice that the 400 status code cannot be properly mapped.
 This is because there is no exact match AND there are two errors that are labeled with `@error("client")` which also do not have an associated `httpError` trait containing a status code.

-If I add another error type to the operation that looks like:
+Adding another error type to the operation that looks like:

 ```kotlin
 @httpError(404)